 They weren’t native to the Deep Dark.
 Most of the local wildlife was in the form of plants that no longer existed — erased by the fires.
-The little animal species that once inhabited here migrated as soon as the fires of war occurred, probably scared of what had happened.
+The animal species that once inhabited this place ran as soon as the fires of war occurred.
 Perhaps war cries had an effect too.
-It was a very loud day, though I didn’t know exactly what caused it.
+It was a very loud day.

-After a few minutes of pondering over trivial things, I finally arrived at my destination; in an ashen field of dirt and white, a tree stump stood charred but sturdy.
+After a few minutes of pondering over trivial things, I finally arrived at my destination; an ashen field of dirt and white.
+In the middle of it, a tree stump stood, charred but sturdy.
 It was tall in comparison to the other trees that had been burnt, its carved out windows hadn’t lost shape and its door was still serviceable, even if it was slightly burnt.

 Slowly detach and divide.
 Just like they… I sniffled as tears built up in my eyes, unable to keep cutting the animal.

-“Mother, father… I miss you…” I croaked, as I looked through one of the windows.
+“Mother, father… I miss you…” I choked, as I looked through one of the windows.
 The once boisterous village was nothing but an ashen land.
-“They killed everyone…” The village chief, the drunk uncles… It was all gone.
+“They killed everyone…” My parents, the drunken elves… They were all gone.

-Us, Dark elves were supposedly going against the will of nature; with our rather “aggressive” instinctual nature and the fact that we tended to favor and breed exotic plants.
-That was their excuse, though.
+Us, Dark elves were supposedly going against the will of nature with our rather “aggressive” instinctual nature and the fact that we tended to favor and breed exotic plants, even then, they were relatively harmless.
+That was their excuse.
 If I was asked who was the one going against the greater will, it was definitely the elves.
 All of them.

 I stared at the table for what felt like an eternity reminiscing of what was once my home.
 There was only one feeling that I had leftover from the entire thing.
 Bitterness.
 I wanted revenge and yet… I was just a single Dark elf.
 Possibly the last one alive.
 All I had was a single bow I could salvage from the fire and some arrows.
 I wasn’t a warrior, I never fought anything I… In the end I couldn’t even help in the war.